bhosalerahul9292/Real-Estate/api/README.md

 .
 .
 const token = jwt.sign({ id: vaildUser._id }, process.env.JWT_SECRET);   // cerate the JWT token for each user by using id

+# create the routes for google
+1.in route folder cerate the route.
+2.in controller folder create a function named as google